Shelby is a fan of all things video games, movies, and music.

-As a lifelong Metal Gear fan, I pride myself on knowing tons about the game and the positive feelings that being a Metal Gear fan have brought me.
-Metal Gear Solid was the first game I played and with any luck it'll still be among the last I play as well.
-I have gotten the platinum trophy for every game in the numbered series (except 4) and am off and on working on Peace Walker HD.
+As a lifelong Metal Gear fan, I pride myself on knowing tons about the game and the positive feelings that being a Metal Gear fan has brought me.
+Metal Gear Solid was the first game I played, and with any luck, it'll be among the last I play as well.
+I have gotten the platinum trophy for every game in the numbered series (except 4), and am off and on working on Peace Walker HD.
 It's fair to say that I'm a Hideo Kojima fan.
-So, in the run up to his upcoming game Death Stranding I decided to take a leap back to his earlier works that I hadn't played to completion such as the MSX Metal Gear games, Policenauts, and Snatcher.
-All of these have a great charm to them and it has been a treat seeing the seeds of Kojima's future works in these classic titles.
+So, in celebration of his extremely successful game, Death Stranding, I decided to take a leap back to his earlier works that I hadn't played to completion such as the MSX Metal Gear games, Policenauts, and Snatcher.
+All of these have a great charm to them, and it has been a treat seeing the seeds of Kojima's future works in these classic titles.

 The Missing Link

-This level of control doesn't come without its downsides however.
-The PSP, and even the vita, has far less buttons the standard Dualshock 2 did and that absolutely effects how the game is played.
+However, this level of control doesn't come without its downsides.
+The PSP, and even the Vita, has far fewer buttons than the standard Dualshock 2 did, and that absolutely affects how the game is played.
 Part muscle memory and part hardware limitations, Portable Ops' controls take quite a while to get used to.
 I've never agreed with the common consensus that Metal Gear doesn't control well but this game is a bit of an exception.
 Tons of holding buttons in order to do things like aim or sidle along a wall lead to some user error that would be fixed if there were more buttons available.
-This is also on the PS Vita which actually does have a right stick to use to turn the camera, rather than the PSP using the D-Pad for that purpose.
-So far it's worth having to fight the controls a little bit but I'm having a great time.
+This is also on the PS Vita, which actually does have a right stick to use to turn the camera, rather than the PSP using the D-Pad for that purpose.
+So far, it's worth having to fight the controls a little bit.
+I'm having a great time.

 © 2019 Shelby Walles